 Chocolatisation is the infusion of someone or something with the civilising influence of chocolate.
-It is the process by which individuals or groups of people become harmonious as a result of the introduction of, or close proximity to, chocolate – including cocoa powder, bars, cakes, patisseries, drinks, bonbons, sculptures, moulded shapes or packaging.
+It is the process by which individuals or groups of people become harmonious as a result of the introduction of, or being in close proximity to, chocolate – including cocoa powder, bars, cakes, patisseries, drinks, bonbons, sculptures, moulded shapes, or packaging.
 Chocolatisation includes little acts of kindness between friends, romantic gestures between lovers, gestures of reward and recognition from grateful officials, and sociological improvements by large organisations.

 Chocolatisation has also influenced projects of scientific interest.
 Scott of the Antarctic, who was provisioned by the benevolent Fry’s, acknowledged in his journal: “Crunching those elaborate chocolates brought one nearer to civilisation than anything we experienced”.

 Many decades later, these pioneers are still spreading the positive influence of their chocolate.
 The Cadbury Foundation supports community projects near their original Birmingham factory in Bournville; Menier have a charity to purchase works of art for hospitals and hospices; and the Joseph Rowntree Foundation provides housing and care to the needy.
 We should also include industry executives like Mike Reynolds, responsible for creating the Milky Bar Kid who, inspired by the exuberance of his own adverts, established Paradise Park in Cornwall, a beautiful tropical garden for parrots and other exotic birds.